saurabh7517/swiftkart/README.md

 # swiftkart app
-This is an e-commerce application.
-Front end is developed in React and back-end is developed in java(spring framework).
-The project is undertaken for hands on experience with React api’s.
-React's Context API is used to manage state for complete front end application
+This app is an mock online store.
+React's Context API is used to manage state for complete front end application.

 ## Tech Stack
 - FrontEnd